Energy Efficiency in AC/DC Power Supplies: Quick Guide to the Essentials

 EU Energy Efficiency Limits for External AC/DC Power Supplies (effective 1st April 2020)

-No-Load Power Consumption
+No-Load Power Consumption:

 High Voltage Output (≥6V) Single Low Voltage (<6V) Multiple Outputs